AntonioValentinSayago/apps-react-2025/README.md

-# React + Vite - TecGurus 2024 Curso
+# React + Vite - TecGurus 2024 Curso React JS desde cero

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.